tlack/atree/README.md

 each other.
 They come in many forms.

-In most software, trees are implemented like a typical binary tree, where each node contains its own data and a pointer to each of its children, which are also nodes.
+In most software, trees are implemented like a typical binary tree, where each node contains its own data and a pointer to each of its children, nominally just left and right, which are also nodes.
+The cycle continues.

-Using such a data structure can be complex due to recursion and slow due to cache behavior in modern systems and the frequent malloc()s.
-The concept of who "owns" a tree node in such a system can become quite complex in multi-layered software.
+Using such a data structure can be challenging due to recursion and slow due to cache behavior in modern systems and frequent malloc()s.
+The concept of who "owns" a tree node in such a system can become complex in multi-layered software.

 Apter Trees are much faster, easier to reason about, and easier to implement.